developmentseed/stylewriter/README.md

 # StyleWriter v2

-**Currently the 'master' branch of this repository is used for developing version 2 of StyleWriter, compatible with version 2 of TileLiteLive.
-Use the 'v1' branch for compatibility with version 1.**

-### Changes from v1

-* The location of the data file is now owned by the view style plugin, rather than the layer.

 Here's a quick guide to StyleWriter!

-StyleWriter is tailored to choropleth maps.
+StyleWriter is tailored to choropleth and scaled-point maps, although it can help with the rendering of any single-datasource TileLive-rendered maps.
 It collaborates with a verson of [TileLite][tilelite] called [TileLive][tlv] that is available on GitHub.
 It requires the [OpenLayers module][olmod], and also works with the [openlayers_plus][olp] module to provide legends and allow quick swapping if you have both a point and a choropleth map displaying the same information.

+## Requirements

+* A new version of jQuery (either by jquery_update or hacking)
+* OpenLayers module
+* A working TileLive server with Mapnik 2

 ## Included Functionality

-* It provides a Display Plugin and Style Plugin to views that create mapfiles and legends for choropleth layers on maps
+* A Display Plugin and Style Plugin to views that create mapfiles and legends for choropleth layers on maps
-* It provides utility functions to blend colors into each other to form the basis for choropleth maps
+* Utility functions to blend colors into each other to form the basis for choropleth maps
-* It provides a layer type that implements the requirements of the TileLite branch used
+* A layer type that implements the requirements of the TileLite branch used
-* It provides a Drush command to run a Python script, tilelite-seed.py, that seeds - populates the caches - of mapfile / data combinations on a given server
-* It provides an administration interface that allows you to view the currently-cached data / mapfile combinations and clear those caches on command
+* Behaviors that enable interaction with grid-based (polygon) and GeoJSON/metawriter (point) maps

 ## Why This Is Necessary